CUMGroup/AMOGUS/docs/Developer Docs/1. Requirements/Software Requirements Specification.md

 For not logged in Users

-- Login / Register
+- Login / Register <br>

 For logged in Users:
-- Profile
 - Dashboard - Stats
 - Game
 - Level
-- Streak
+- Streak<br>

 For both:
 - How to play
 - Landing page